calvinbakker/conversion-factor-for-shape-index/readme.md

 # 📃 Notebook: `conversion-factor-for-shape-index`

-In this notebook, the conversion factor is sought to compare the shape-index computed by the perimeter and area as
+In this notebook, the conversion factor is sought to compare the shape-index computed by the perimeter-length $L$ and area $A$ as
 $$\rho = \frac{L}{\sqrt{A}}$$

 with the perimeter computed by the Moore neighbourhood for discrete two-dimensional shapes.

 ## 🎯 Goal